2050plus/2050plus/doc/veka_configurations.rst

 * Generation of energy using energy carrier(s) to produce other energy carrier(s) :

-  * i.e. Using coal to produce electricity, atmospheric CO2 and captured CO2 for a coal powerplant with CC ;
+  * i.e. Using coal to produce electricity, CO2 and captured CO2 for a coal powerplant with CC ;
-  * i.e. Using Hydrogen and captured CO2 to produce synthetic oil for the Fischer-Tropsh process;
+  * i.e. Using hydrogen and captured CO2 to produce synthetic oil for the Fischer-Tropsh process;
 * Storage of energy under a specific energy vector:

   * i.e. Centralized Thermal Energy Storage;